gerry-baird/ads-predictor/README.md

 # ads-predictor

-This simple predictor can be integrated into OPS to return a float.
+These simple predictors can be integrated into OPS and can form the basis for more complex predictors.

-The gerrypredictor.GerryPredictor class can be published and then baked into the OPS runtime as an ML provider by updating the requirements-ml.txt in OPS and rebuilding the image.
+The custompredictors folder contains example.

-setup.py is just to package the predictor and upload it.
+setup.py is just to package the predictors and upload then.

 ## OPS Predictor
 Run buildpickle.py to pickle the predictor and package it with an OPS deployment configuration.
 The pkl file can then be deployed as a model to OPS.